| ISRAEL'SEXPIRED

 defenders, a second wave filled the trenches with sand, ensuring that none of the wounded

+could survive.
 However, it has not inhibited the US from carrying

 out some discreet fact-finding on its own with an eye to the next mass air and ground